 MSc in Climate Change: Policy, Media and Society

-Climate change is the greatest challenge humanity has ever faced.
-It is hugely complex and requires a broad range of responses from many sectors of society.
+The challenges posed by climate change are hugely complex and require a broad range of responses from many sectors of society.
 We currently lack many of the appropriate policies, institutions, and societal responses.

 This pioneering programme will equip students with critical insights and analytical skills to enable them to play a part in shaping the transition to a decarbonised and climate resilient future.
 Most postgraduate courses focused on climate change are concerned with the science of climate change.
 DCU’s new MSc. in Climate Change: Policy, Media & Society is unique in Ireland in its focus on the social sciences and humanities, on media, policy, law, governance, regulation and politics.